Our bodies become less efficient as we age. You may be surprised to learn some fairly common foods can help, though.

 1. Sweet Potatoes for Vision

 These are the vision powerhouses.
 You might think of carrots as the food to eat for good vision.
-But the high Vitamin A content in sweet potatoes is linked to healthy vision.
-In fact, with support from USAID, the orange sweet spuds are being used to fight blindness in Uganda.
+But the high Vitamin A content in sweet potatoes is linked to supporting healthy vision.
+In fact, with support from USAID, the orange sweet spuds have been used to fight blindness in Uganda

 2. Tart Cherries for Inflammation

 Move over, ibuprofen.
-The Arthritis Foundation reported that tart cherries could potentially help reduce inflammation and symptoms associated with gout and arthritis, thanks to anthocyanins.
-The anthocyanins in tart cherries also probably contribute to their inflammation-reducing properties, according to this study from 2014.
+The Arthritis Foundation reported on studies showing that tart cherries could potentially help reduce inflammation and symptoms associated with gout and arthritis, thanks to anthocyanins.
 And the benefits don’t stop there.
 Tart cherries have been linked to reducing muscle pain.

 4. Mushrooms for Copper